 In April 2011, when the scholar Horace Campbell met with a small group of Angolan youth in Luanda, he did something unusual.
 He warned them to be careful in how they resisted their government.
 He said Angola was rich with resources, and it would not take much for “the militarists to drum up some pretext to occupy Cabinda,” an enclave province sitting atop some of the country’s most abundant riches.
 The source of Campbell’s caution is clear.
 For such destabilization is exactly what was happening then, and what is happening now in Libya – a country in chaos, effectively stateless, speckled with uncountable militia, now pocked by slave markets, and with all the “liberation” of lawlessness and encompassing danger and disorder.

-How that happened is the subject of Campbell’s crucial book: Global NATO and the Catastrophic Failure in Libya. ((Horace Campbell, Global NATO and the Catastrophic Failure in Libya: lessons for Africa in the forging of African unity (New York: Monthly Review Press, 2013).))
-The story he tells is only partially the story of the Libyan uprising, only by necessity the story of transformations internal to Libya.
+How that happened is the subject of Campbell’s crucial book: Global NATO and the Catastrophic Failure in Libya.
+1 The story he tells is only partially the story of the Libyan uprising, only by necessity the story of transformations internal to Libya.
 Fundamentally, it is the story of the sustained and destructive interaction between Libyan state and corporate organs, and those of the United States, the European Union, and their command posts amongst the Gulf states.
 Put simply, it is a book about imperialism.
 And appropriately, it begins with a Libya totally subservient to the United States, to the point that the Air Force was able to secure basing rights there in 1954.

 Its foreign policy strengthened such a sentiment.
 The political zeitgeist across the global South was anti-imperialist.
 Nasserism was the Arab iteration of that sentiment, more of the Mashreq than the Maghreb, but with Libya a prominent exception.
 The government steadfastly supported the Palestinian and the anti-apartheid struggles.
 Alongside such contributions, Qadhaffi made some very bad calls, ones which cost – his support for Idi Amin of Uganda, his interference in Chad’s internal affairs.
 That inconsistency was nowhere more marked than in the government’s early verbal opposition to the Dhofari revolution, sliding into open support with and against the Shah’s intervention on behalf of British power.